dcarrill-code/printf/README.md

 ## About

-This project was created by Team VI -  [Yessica Bertel](https://www.instagram.com/yessbertel/)  and  [Dickson Carrillo](https://github.com/dcarrill-code).
+This project was created by -  [Yessica Bertel](https://www.instagram.com/yessbertel/)  and  [Dickson Carrillo](https://github.com/dcarrill-code).